BrendanSilva/LlamaLab-Automate-Flows/README.md

 # LlamaLab Automate Flows
-Some automation flows for LlamaLab Automate (for Android Oreo).
+Some automation flows for LlamaLab Automate (tested on Android Oreo).